onepub-dev/dcli/doc/articles/build-cli-apps-in-dart-part-2.md

 **But wait there’s even more….**

 Now we have a compiled executable we can copy just the executable to any binary compatible machine and run it.
-There is no need to install Dart nor Dshell.
+There is no need to install Dart nor DCli.

 Hopefully you are now starting to get a feel for how the pieces of Dshell fit together.